-Common Stock / Equity Unit Issuances
+Common Stock / Tangible Equity Unit Issuances

-Subsequent to the quarterly period ended March 31, 2019, on April 23, 2019, the Company issued \$1,293,750, less estimated expenses of \$30,496, of its common stock and \$690,000, less estimated expenses of \$16,251, of its tangible equity units (the "Units"), with a stated amount of \$50 per unit.
-These issuances are part of securing the permanent financing to close the Peoples Gas Acquisition.
+On April 23, 2019, the Company issued \$1,293,750, less expenses of \$30,651, of its common stock and \$690,000, less expenses of \$16,358, of its tangible equity units (the "Units"), with a stated amount of \$50 per unit.
+These issuances were part of the permanent financing to close the planned Peoples Gas Acquisition.
 The common stock was issued at \$34.62 per share and thus the Private Placement noted above was priced at \$34.62 per share.

-Each Unit consists of a prepaid stock purchase contract and an amortization note due April 30, 2022, each issued by the Company.
+Each Unit consists of a prepaid stock purchase contract and an amortizing note due April 30, 2022, each issued by the Company.
 Unless earlier settled or redeemed, each stock purchase contract will automatically settle on April 30, 2022 (subject to postponement in limited circumstances) for between 1.1790 and 1.4442 shares of the Company's common stock, subject to adjustment, based upon the applicable market value of the common stock, as described in the final prospectus supplement relating to the Units.
-The amortizing notes have an initial principal amount of \$8.62909, or \$119,081 in aggregate, and bear interest at a rate of 3.00% per year, and pay equal quarterly cash installments of \$0.75000 per amortizing note (except for the July 30, 2019 installment payment, which will be \$0.80833 per amortizing note), that will constitute a payment of interest and a partial repayment of principal, and which cash payment in the aggregate will be equivalent to 6.00% per year with respect to each \$50 stated amount of the Units.
+During the third quarter of 2019, 25,000 stock purchase contracts were early settled by the holders of the contracts, resulting in the issuance of 29,484 shares of the Company's common stock.
+The amortizing notes have an initial principal amount of \$8.62909, or \$119,081 in aggregate, and bear interest at a rate of 3.00% per year, and pay equal quarterly cash installments of \$0.75000 per amortizing note (except for the July 30, 2019 installment payment, which was \$0.80833 per amortizing note), that will constitute a payment of interest and a partial repayment of principal, and which cash payment in the aggregate will be equivalent to 6.00% per year with respect to each \$50 stated amount of the Units.
 The amortizing notes represent unsecured senior obligations of the Company.